 You’ve been meaning to send them off but you haven’t had the time and/or the money to do it.
 Gather them up, take a couple of hours and put a nice submission or two together and get them in the mail.
 A few weeks later, you’ll open a box and unless everything is fake or graded low, you’ll be glad you finally crossed it off your list and you might have some things you can flip—to buy other stuff of course.

-Invest in high grade vintage cards.
+.
 You’ve probably thought about adding some vintage cards to your ‘normal’ investments but just never took the plunge.
 If you get a sizable check, now’s the time.
 Ruth, Gehrig, T206 stars, Jackie Robinson rookies…maybe some old high grade football and basketball rookie cards that are undervalued.

 Book a baseball weekend and get some autographs.
 Whether you go the spring training route or wait until the regular season, a tax refund will help you book that getaway.
 Take a full weekend—three days—and take in some games.